 Limit of indemnity

-Not less than £[to be determined by the Buyer] in respect of any one occurrence, the number of occurrences being unlimited in any annual policy period, but £[to be determined by the Buyer] in the aggregate per annum in respect of products and pollution liability (to the extent insured by the relevant policy).
+Not less than £10,000,000 in respect of any one occurrence, the number of occurrences being unlimited in any annual policy period, and £10,000,000 in the aggregate per annum in respect of products and pollution liability (to the extent insured by the relevant policy).

 [Guidance: The Buyer should set the Limit of Indemnity by way of an insurable risk review (supported by the Buyer's professional insurance adviser).
 The level specified in the limit of indemnity above should be predicated upon: